MenaceSan/CountTextWords/ReadMe.md

 2018-12-01
 A NetApp interview C++ problem based on "Element Core Dev Coding Assignment.docx"

+NOTE: This code FAILED review! (see criticism section below) I'd love to get feedback as to why.
+Any comments in the GitHub Issues area would be welcome.
+I'll try to find a better forum for this as well.

 ### Summary
 Create an app that reads all '*.txt' files in a given directory.
 Create one directory enumeration thread and N other threads to read the actual file contents.